whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

     head(data2)

 This displays the first 6 rows, and we can see immediately that we have a range of different types of data in each column.
-Let’s see how R has treated it (you can paste the following 4 lines as one block).
+Let's see how R has treated it (you can paste the following 4 lines as one block).

     for(i in 1:ncol(data2))